getplaybook/Playbook-Android-SDK/README.md

     ])
 ```

-Current version of the SDK has localizated for only English, Turkish and Arabic yet.
-But developers can create their localization file from current JSON template.
+Current version of the SDK has localizations for only English, Turkish and Arabic.
+But developers can create their localization files from the current JSON template.
 The example template can be found the main dir of the repository.

 Please follow the three basic step below to localize the sdk for a new language.